-the computer to complete this form.
-Date

-PERSONAL DATA

-1. Name of Candidate Signature

-2. Application for promotion to(rank)
+- 1. Name of Candidate Signature - 2.
+Application for promotion to (rank)

 3. Summarize your education, listing each school and dates attended, degrees conferred, special honors received, etc. Begin with the most recent.

-4. Pepperdine Employment History

-a.
-Date of first employment with Pepperdine University:

-b.
-Date of first employment in your present position:

-c.
-Rank at which you began:

-d.
-List all promotions attained and dates they occurred:

-e.
-Please list your total full-time semesters of teaching experience and semesters as adjunct, as applicable. part-time
+- 4. Pepperdine Employment History - a.
+Date of first employment with Pepperdine University: - b.
+Date of first employment in your present position: - c.
+Rank at which you began: - d.
+List all promotions attained and dates they occurred: - e.
+Please list your total full-time semesters of teaching experience and part-time semesters as adjunct, as applicable. - f.

-f.
 Any reassigned time received for research, committee work, etc.

-TE A CHIDIC